Frequently Asked Questions

 When will I get informed, whether I was selected as a Fellow?

-We will get back to every candidate by the end of October.
-In case of a positive reply, we will provide our future Fellows with a detailled onboarding and an invitation to our Kick-Off Summit.
+We will get back to every candidate latest by the end of October.
+In case of a positive reply, we will provide our future Fellows with a detailled onboarding and an invitation to our Kick-Off Summit in the first week of October 2020.

 When does the programme officially start?

-The research year starts with the official Kick-Off Summit on Thursday, 14 November 2019.
+The research year starts with the official Kick-Off Summit.
 By then, the grant agreements should be signed and the research projects specified.
 Also mentoring and hosting institution should be defined, just so you can start your research immediately, inspired by the discussions of the Summit.

 Do I have to attend the Kick-Off Summit?